pgRouting/workshop/docs/chapters/4-topology.rst

     :width: 250pt
     :align: center

-Shape file format  (``.shp``) is a standard defacto industry standard, so a great number of vendors use this format to deliver GIS data.
-Some times network data is stored in a ``.shp`` file and already comes with a network topology that can be used with pgRouting.
-The PostGIS ``shape2postgresql`` converter can be used to import data from a  ``.shp`` file into a PostGIS database.

-In this chapter you will learn how to create a basic `Routing Network Topology` from a network data is stored in Shape file format (``.shp``) and create the minimum attributes needed the `Routing Network Topology`.
+In this chapter you will learn how to create a basic `Routing Network Topology` from a network data and create the minimum attributes needed the `Routing Network Topology`.

 * :ref:`4-load`